 If you received a workers’ compensation death payment, you are likely unable to sue your loved one’s employer.
 However, in some cases, a third party might be liable for the fatal injuries your loved one suffered.
 Several different companies may be working together on an oil rig, which means that several parties could share liability for your loved one’s passing.
 You may be able to file a claim against one or more third parties.

-You Do Not Need to Handle This Process Alone
+You Do Not Need to Handle Your Oil Rig Accident Case Alone

-You should be focusing on grieving your loss and spending time with family, not how you can make ends meet through legal action.
+You should be focusing on grieving your loss and spending time with your family, not how you can make ends meet through legal action.
 A lawyer can handle the entire process on your behalf.
-They can investigate the accident, determine all liable parties, gather evidence, build a case, and negotiate with all liable parties.
+For example, an oil rig accident lawyer can investigate the accident, determine all liable parties, gather evidence, build a case, and negotiate with all liable parties.

 You are likely facing countless unexpected expenses as a result of the loss of your loved one.
 Getting legal help does not need to be another expense.
 Personal injury lawyers handle cases on a contingency-fee-basis, which means that you owe nothing upfront.
 They advance the costs of your case and only recover attorney’s fees when you recover compensation.
 If your case is not successful, you do not pay the lawyers for their time.